OVERWINTERING PLANTING CHART

 Calculate Planting Dates to Overwinter Crops for Spring Harvest

 Use our Overwintering Planting Chart as a guide to time plantings of crops for overwintering and harvesting as early as possible in the spring.

 How to Use This Chart

-- The date of planting for each crop listed in the chart is given by the number of weeks before the beginning of the Persephone Period, ie, the last 10-hour day.
+- The date of planting for each crop listed in the chart is given by the number of weeks before the last 10-day, ie, the beginning of the Persephone Period.

 - Your planting dates need to be back-scheduled by that number of weeks from the last 10-hour day at your latitude.
-To identify this exact date for your location, use an app or website such as Sundial - Solar & Lunar Times or Sunrise Sunset.
+To identify this date for your location, use an app or website such as Sundial • Solar & Lunar Times or Sunrise Sunset.